mivodu/nd064_c3_project/README.md

 ![Image](answer-img/Jaeger_500_Traces_Details.PNG)

 ## Creating SLIs and SLOs
-*DONE:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
+*TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

 - Uptime
 - Latency